Multi-Vehicle Pileup Accidents in NC: Fault, Insurance & Your Rights

 The Bottom Line

 Multi-vehicle pileups are among the most legally complex car accidents in North Carolina.
 NC's contributory negligence rule turns these cases into a minefield: each at-fault driver's insurer will try to argue you contributed to the crash, and if they succeed, your claim against that driver is worth zero.
+But there is a powerful counterbalance: NC's joint and several liability rule means that if you were not at fault, you can collect your full damages from any one defendant -- even if others share the blame.
 With multiple insurance companies pointing fingers at each other and at you, these cases almost always require an experienced attorney.

 Why Multi-Vehicle Accidents Are Different in NC